erymuzuan/rx/source/web/web.sph/docs/overview.md

 ##How to
 This section will provide you details on how to achieve certain things within a well know problem domains.
 This could be a simple proble such as `How to validate your custom object before submission` into running a complex workflow.

+##Reference Implementation
+Step by step walktrough on how to create an app.
+We will present you from blank solution to a finish application in a beginner kind of approach